top of page

 With proper care, Cape Sundews can be a fascinating and rewarding addition to your plant collection.
 Just remember to mimic their natural habitat conditions for the best results.

-Drosera capensis - Cape Sundew - 50+ SEEDS
+Drosera capensis - Cape Sundew - 50+ SEEDS (Tall form)

 No Reviews YetShare your thoughts.
 Be the first to leave a review.